 Coaches

-Kingston Fencing Club is very lucky to have two very experienced professional coaches Lance Larson and Oksana Babaeva.
-The club also is helped by volunteer coaches Paul and Emmanuel.
+Kingston Fencing Club is very lucky to have three very experienced professional coaches Lance Larson, Oksana Babaeva and Kate Smith.
+The club also is helped by volunteer coach Paul.
 All coaches are qualified, certified, DBS checked and included on the British Fencing register of coaches.

 Professor Lance Larsen